ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

     def get_item(self, type_: type[T]) -> T: ...
 ```

-to define a generic method `get_item` in a protocol.
+This defines a generic method `get_item` in a protocol.
 However, under the hood this still creates a generic protocol with a type variable `T`.
 Most code at the time of writing still uses the earlier syntax with explicit `TypeVar` declarations, which is what we've shown above.